broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.changelog.md

 # 2.3.0
 2024-09-06 (Date of Last Commit)

 * Updated to GATK version 4.6.0.0.
-Some expected minor differences around low quality sites (GQ0 genotypes or no-calls).
+Some expected minor differences around low quality sites (GQ0 genotypes or no-calls)

 # 2.2.1
 2024-06-12 (Date of Last Commit)